Top 5 This Week

 Cairns Esplanade Lagoon swimming pool Queensland Australia — the free public swimming lagoon on Cairns waterfront, one of the best urban swimming facilities in Australia

-Cairns Esplanade Lagoon — the free public swimming pool on Cairns waterfront offers safe, beautiful swimming in the heart of the city, with views across Trinity Inlet to the rainforest-covered ranges
+Cairns Esplanade Lagoon — the free public swimming pool on the Cairns waterfront offers safe, beautiful swimming in the heart of the city, with views across Trinity Inlet to the rainforest-covered ranges

 Practical Tips: Seasons, Safety, and Costs